Epilepsy & Seizures

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-Sleep disturbances, including insomnia, hypersomnia, and sleep-disordered breathing, are common in individuals with intellectual disability, previously referred to as mental retardation and defined as a disability characterized by significant limitations both in intellectual functioning and in adaptive behavior as expressed in conceptual, social, and practical adaptive skills.
-This disability originates before age 18 (03).
-Criteria for the diagnosis of intellectual disability are described in The Diagnostic and Statistical Manual of Mental Disorders, fifth edition (04).
-An equivalent term to describe involvement of impaired brain functioning early in life is intellectual developmental disorder.
-Sleep disturbances of various types and degrees are reported in numerous disorders associated with intellectual disability, but will be briefly described in the following conditions where they are significant:
+Individuals with intellectual impairment have long been known to have frequent sleep issues (132).
+Bartlett described frequent sleep issues in a cohort of children with neurodevelopmental issues (14).
+These individuals commonly have sleep disturbances, including insomnia, hypersomnia, parasomnia, and sleep-disordered breathing (11).
+Intellectual disability was previously referred to as mental retardation and defined as “a disability characterized by significant limitations both in intellectual functioning and in adaptive behavior as expressed in conceptual, social, and practical adaptive skills.
+This disability originates before age 18.”
+Criteria for the diagnosis of intellectual disability are described in The Diagnostic and Statistical Manual of Mental Disorders, TR, fifth edition (07).

 • Angelman syndrome | |